Mark Teltscher

 Mark Teltscher is an English poker player, based in London, England.
-He was the winner of the 2005 European Poker Tour London leg.

 Live poker

 In September 2005, Teltscher won the £3,000 no limit Texas hold 'em main event of the European Poker Tour's second season event in London, taking home the £280,000 first prize.

-Three months later, Teltscher won the $5,000 event at the Five Diamond World Poker Classic in Las Vegas, earning a further $374,965, defeating a field that included World Poker Tour winners Michael Mizrachi, Gavin Smith and Alan Goehring.
+Three months later, Teltscher won the $5,000 event at the Five Diamond World Poker Classic in Las Vegas, earning a further $374,965, defeating a field that included World Poker Tour winners Michael Mizrachi, Gavin Smith, and Alan Goehring.
+In the 2023 WSOP, he finished 32nd in the Main Event.

 As of 2018, his total live tournament winnings exceed $4,709,040.